hleb-kastseika/belarusian-it-communities/README.md

-# List of belarusian IT communities
+# List of Belarusian IT Communities

 _If you want to add a community to the list feel free to make pull requests!_